wherestoto/100-days-of-code/log.md

 **Today's Progress**: Worked on html fonts to webpages.
 Principles of compatibility across different web broswers.
 Some browsers do not support flex-box.

 **Thoughts**: It's fun to learning new things every day.

+### Day 6: May 29, 2021 (Sat)

+**Today's Progress**: Worked on further changes to project with flexbox and other html tags.
+Learned about embedding files with iFrame, widgets, videos in html.

+**Thoughts**: Getting hard to keep up with thing in addition to what I already do but determined to keep up the pace.